Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: High-Dimensional Bayesian Optimization

 Several independent studies report that \emph{vanilla BO}, i.e., the standard version of the algorithm, works well up to around 15 decision variables~\cite{zhigljavsky2012theory,zhigljavsky2021bayesian,binoisSurveyHighdimensionalGaussian2021}.
 For larger dimensions, it becomes inefficient compared to other black-box optimization solvers.

-The problem of high dimensionality in BO has been addressed using several strategies that, according to~\cite{binoisSurveyHighdimensionalGaussian2021}, can be grouped into five broad categories: \begin{itemize} \item variable selection~\cite{salem2019sequential,marrel2008efficient,eriksson2021high}, \item additive models~\cite{durrande2011additive,delbridge2020randomly, wang2018batched}, \item linear embeddings~\cite{letham2020re,chen2020semi,raponiHighDimensionalBayesian2020a}, \item nonlinear embeddings~\cite{wycoff2019sequential,gaudrie2020modeling,kPCABO}, \item trust regions~\cite{eriksson2019scalable}. \end{itemize} Researchers do not agree on which approach is best.
+The problem of high dimensionality in BO has been addressed using several strategies that, according to~\cite{binoisSurveyHighdimensionalGaussian2021}, can be grouped into five broad categories: \begin{itemize} \item variable selection~\cite{salem2019sequential,marrel2008efficient,eriksson2021high}, \item additive models~\cite{durrande2011additive,delbridge2020randomly, wang2018batched, pmlr-v202-ziomek23a}, \item linear embeddings~\cite{letham2020re,chen2020semi,raponiHighDimensionalBayesian2020a, letham2020reexamining}, \item nonlinear embeddings~\cite{wycoff2019sequential,gaudrie2020modeling,kPCABO}, \item trust regions~\cite{eriksson2019scalable, diouane2023trego, regis2016trust}. \end{itemize} Researchers do not agree on which approach is best.
 There are pros and cons to each of them, and their performance is often influenced by the available evaluation budget and the problem structure.
 For example, the first two categories assume an underlying structure on the objective function, e.g., intrinsic lower dimensionality or additive structures (a decomposition of the objective function into a sum of lower-dimensional components).

-In this article, we test and compare algorithms representing the five different approaches mentioned above.
-In the selection of these algorithms, preference was given to the most recent ones, namely those that provide a Python implementation.
+In this article, we compare algorithms representing the five different approaches mentioned above.
+In the selection of these algorithms, preference was given to the most recent ones and those that provide a Python implementation.

 For the variable selection approach, we focus on \textbf{Sparse Axis Aligned Subspace Bayesian Optimization (SAASBO)}~\cite{eriksson2021high}.
 This approach introduces a new surrogate model for high-dimensional BO based on the assumption that the coordinates of $ x$ in the design space $S$ have a hierarchy of relevance.
 According to~\cite{eriksson2021high} this approach has several key advantages.
 First, it preserves the structure of the input space and can therefore exploit it.
 Second, it is adaptive and shows low sensitivity to its hyperparameters.
 Third, it can naturally accommodate both input and output constraints, unlike methods based on random projections for which input constraints are a particular challenge.